Sandeep20122000/ChatRoom/README.md

 # ChatRoom
-Chatroom web application developed with Node Javascript .
+Chatroom web application developed with Node Javascript.

-Users can create new chatroom or can join existing chatroom by giving the name of the chatroom.
-While chatting users can share their location also.
+Users can create a new chatroom or can join an existing chatroom by giving the name of the chatroom.
+While chatting users can also share their location.